Storage

 • cabbage

-This is because aluminium can affect the taste of these sorts of food, especially if they are stored in aluminium containers for a long time.
+Aluminium foil or containers can affect the taste of these sorts of food, especially if they are stored for a long time.

 More on this topic